parkseeh/INRAETableOne/README.md

 ```

 There are few options you just choose.
-The `show.detail = T` will show more summary for the `continuous` variables such as min, max, and median,
+The `show.detail = T` will show more summary for the `continuous` variables such as min, max, and median.

 ```
 INRAETableOne(Groupe_ttt ~ ., pal, show.detail = T)
 ```